-Individual health plans — often called Individual & Family Plans (IFPs) — have become an essential part of today’s benefits landscape, especially as more employers adopt ICHRAs.
+Individual health planshave become an essential part of today's benefits landscape, especially as more employers adopt Individual Coverage Health Reimbursement Arrangements (ICHRAs).
 These plans allow employees to choose coverage that fits their unique needs, while giving employers predictable costs and flexibility.
-But what exactly are individual health plans, and how do they work when paired with an ICHRA?
+But what exactly is anindividual health plan, and how does it work when paired with an ICHRA?

 Here's a clear, non-technical breakdown to guide employers, brokers, and employees as they navigate the individual market.